ČD Class 471: Deutsche Bahn

 DB Regio ordered 6 locomotive-hauled push-pull trainsets.
 Trainsets will be used on Nuremberg–Munich high-speed railway.
-Push pull units will be hauled by locomotives Škoda 109E.
+Push pull units will be hauled by Škoda 109E locomotives.
 Units are successor of Czech class 471.
 These new units are designed for speed up to 200 km/h.
 The maximum speed in operation will be limited to 189 km/h as required by Deutsche Bahn in the tender.
 Trainsets were originally expected to be delivered in 2016, but they are entered in service in the 4th quarter of 2020.